w3c/wot/proposals/deliverable-proposals/profiles.md

 Initially this work item will focus on delivering the Profile 1.1 specification.

-In addition, specification work for the following profiles will be carried out:
+In addition, specification work for other profiles, including the following profiles will be carried out:
 * Digital Twin Profile
 * Cloud Profile
 * Constraint Device Profile